 What to do in case of a breach?

-If someone breaches your trade secret, you can go to court and ask the judge to:
+You can then go to court and invoke the Trade Secrets Protection Act.
+You can ask the judge to:

 • ban them from making any products using your trade secret